-Mosley and Solis restrained Fredericks, Getting said.
-McLogan, while not physically involved in the restraint, is accused of failing to procure timely medical care for Fredericks.
+Mosley and Solis restrained Frederick, Getting said.
+McLogan, while not physically involved in the restraint, is accused of failing to procure timely medical care for Frederick.

 Getting’s office told CNN the defendants are expected to turn themselves in and are working with their attorneys to arrange that.